Science Strategic Fit For Partners Pipeline Publications Team Newsroom Contact

 Selective CD3ζ ITAM Engineering of Chimeric Antigen Receptors Tunes Catch Bond Dynamics and Function

 Echelibe H, Kolawole EM, Majumdar S, Lee W, Spainhower K, Liu B, Jensen P, Bettini M, Golkowski M, Evavold BD, Bettini ML.
-Manuscript under peer review (2026).
+Manuscript under revision (2026).
 Preprint available upon request.

 Our Team